Cosmospacedog/Programming_Coursework_2023/README.md

 ```

 ## Operating the Web Interface
-When The flask app is run, it will typically be hosted at http://127.0.0.1:5000/ unless flask says otherwise in console.
+When The flask app is run, it will typically be hosted at http://127.0.0.1:5000/, however if not, the host adress will be ouotputted to the log.

 In order to Configure ship placement,open http://127.0.0.1:5000/placement, this will load the placement screen and allow you to place ships with default size.